AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

     ![Screenshot showing the proof sending process](assets/file-upload-test.png){zoomable="yes"}

 1. Monitor the sending of the proof using the **[!UICONTROL View proofs]** button at any time.
-[Learn more on proofs monitoring](../preview-test/test-deliveries.md#access-test-deliveries)
+[Learn more about proofs monitoring](../preview-test/test-deliveries.md#access-test-deliveries)